Self-employed Payroll: How to Process Your Own Paycheck

 When processing payroll for yourself vs employees, choosing the right business structure is key to minimizing taxes.
 Determining how much and how often to pay helps with managing profitability and cash flow, which is why setting up a self-employed payroll system is important.
-Good payroll services make it easy and support employers with tax law compliance.
+The easiest approach is to work with a reputable payroll service—it can make self-employed payroll easier while supporting you with tax law compliance.

 Step 2: Determine how much to pay yourself